Chalandri: Geography

 Chalandri is a suburb in Northern Athens, around 12 km from the centre; its location corresponds to one of the 10 ancient demes (boroughs) of Athens, known as Phlya (Φλύα).
 The municipality has an area of 10.805 km^{2}.
 Chalandri was a small village until the rapid expansion of Athens during the 1960s and 1970s.
 Its built-up area is now continuous with those of the neighbouring suburbs Filothei, Marousi, Vrilissia, Agia Paraskevi, Cholargos, Neo Psychiko and Psychiko.
 Nevertheless, it has still a high ratio of open green areas per citizen in the Athens agglomeration.
 Several embassies are based in Chalandri.
 It is one of the largest suburbs in terms of population, with more than 70,000 residents.
 It holds an independent municipality status since 1944.
 Chalandri is served by the Chalandri, Agia Paraskevi, Doukissis Plakentias as well as Nomismatokopio and Cholargos metro station (the latter two being shared with Papagou-Cholargos).

-According to the Köppen Climate Classification system, Chalandri has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+According to the Köppen Climate Classification system, Chalandri has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.